The Basics: Overview

 Your teen may need to get tested for STDs.

 Ask your teen to talk honestly with the doctor or nurse about any sexual activity.
-That way, the doctor can decide which tests your teen may need.
-Sexually active teens may need to be tested for:
+That way, the doctor can decide which tests your child may need.
+For example, sexually active teens may need to get tested for:

 It's important to help your teen develop a trusting relationship with the doctor or nurse.
-Step out of the room to give your teen a chance to ask about STD testing and prevention in private.
+Step out of the room to give them a chance to ask about STD testing and prevention in private.

 This is an important step in teaching teens to play an active role in their health care.
 Get more tips on helping teens take charge of their health care.